Iryna-Slynko/Python-Challenges/README.md

 # Hello-World
 Hi there!
-Here you will find my software assignments and projects in Python.
+Here are my completed challenges from leetcode and coursera.